hoga-it/leafdown/README.md

 ## Features

 -   Adds drilldown functionality for [leaflet choropleths](https://rstudio.github.io/leaflet/choropleths.html) maps.
-  - Allows the selection of regions / shapes.
+-   Allows the selection of regions/shapes.
-  - Easy to use and well integrated into syntax of the [leaflet](https://rstudio.github.io/leaflet/) R package.
+-   Easy to use and well-integrated into syntax of the [leaflet](https://rstudio.github.io/leaflet/) R package.
 -   Allows communication of the map with other shiny elements (e.g. graphs).
 -   Computationally efficient as drilldown is only executed for selected regions of interest.

 ## Showcase - Election Map